You-Gao/Blog/_life/2024-10-23-great-philosophers.md

 This insight is the merit I see in poststructuralism.
 It allows translations from the past, specifically for these "great thinkers," to provide insight into the current world and generate more relevant theories.
 The breaks in clarity and understanding of these thinkers are not just you failing to understand what they said[^3].
 The break itself opens up space to renegotiate meaning within the contemporary fabric.
 And to that, I say I cheers!
 Better to be "dumb" than an ideologue.

 *Editors Note: The reason I failed to grapple with this idea is because of my constant use of the word great.
 Think on this yourself.
 There is this sort of subtle/subversive linguistic object preference when we use the word great.
 Great usually denotes or qualifies for a singular noun.
-Which is directly orthogonal for the point I was trying to make in this blog.
+Which is directly orthogonal to the point I was trying to make in this blog.
 That is, what is great is actually the plurality of people behind the thinker.*

 I leave this section off with a quote from a rugby player:
 > These days people seek knowledge, not wisdom.